J.P. Crawford Player Props: Mariners vs. Athletics

 Athletics Pitching Rankings

-- The Athletics have the last-ranked team ERA across all league pitching staffs (7.72).
+- The Athletics have a 7.53 team ERA that ranks last across all MLB pitching staffs.

-- Athletics pitchers combine to surrender the most home runs in baseball (50 total, 1.7 per game).
+- Athletics pitchers combine to surrender 51 total home runs at a clip of 1.7 per game (most in the league).

-- Miller (0-1) makes the start for the Athletics, his third of the season.
+- The Athletics are sending Sears (0-2) out to make his sixth start of the season.
+He is 0-2 with a 6.23 ERA and 27 strikeouts in 26 2/3 innings pitched.

-- In his most recent appearance on Wednesday, the right-hander threw four innings against the Los Angeles Angels, allowing four earned runs while surrendering five hits.
+- In his last time out on Thursday, the left-hander tossed 4 1/3 innings against the Los Angeles Angels, giving up six earned runs while surrendering six hits.

+- The 27-year-old has an ERA of 6.23, with 9.3 strikeouts per nine innings, in five games this season.
+Opponents have a .263 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.